OUR HERITAGE

 LES CHENEAUX

 Our world headquarters is located in Hessel, Michigan, in the historic Les Cheneaux area.
 Les Cheneaux (French for "the channels") was discovered in 1679 by the French explorer La Salle.
-The Channels refers to the many narrow passages between the thirty-six islands of Les Cheneaux.
+The Channels refers to the many narrow passages between the 36 islands of Les Cheneaux.

 The area wasn't popular until the early 20th century, when a number of prominent hotels were erected to serve a growing tourist demand.
 Many of these hotels were built on the islands, and thus only reachable by large steamers.
 In fact, Arnold Line (the former Mackinac Island ferrying company) began in Les Cheneaux and was primarily devoted to ferrying passengers to and from hotels.